 2. Grab bags.
 You need three boxes or bags to dispose of clutter.
 Label them TRASH, DONATE and RETURN.

 3. Pick up trash.
 Grabbing the TRASH bag, pick up all food wrappers, magazines, wads of tissue, etc. and throw them away.
 Glance in your nightstand and dresser drawers as you work the room left-to-right, and toss any trash you find there, too.
 Put this bag outside the bedroom door.

-4. Collect for charity.
+4. Collect.
 Go through your room again to gather things you no longer find useful or worth keeping.
 That yard-high Hurricane Glass from Mardi Gras during college, for example, or the pair of jeans you’ve tried on nine times and dropped on the floor — you know, the ones you haven’t been able to zip in the last two years.
 Go through your drawers and pull out clothing or accessories you no longer wear, too.
 Put all of these things into the DONATE bag and set it outside the bedroom door.

 5. Move it.
 Do one last pass through the room to gather items that belong elsewhere: your kids’ toys, your empty travel mug, the dog’s leash.
 Put the into the RETURN bag and set it outside the bedroom door.

-6. Deal with the bags.
+6. Wrap it up.
 Toss the trash, put the donation bag in the trunk of your car, and return items to their proper locations before you move on to the next step!

 Organize What’s Left

 Now that you’ve cleared away the clutter, it’s time to look at practical ways to organize what remains.
 This means finding convenient ways to store things you intend to keep in your room.
 For some, that may be DVDs or books, while others living in smaller places might need to use their bedroom for extra storage.